 Can I put nails on my ceilings or walls?

-If you have your own walls and ceilings or your landlord is tolerant, the options for you are endless.
-You can have single bike hangers or simple hooks drilled for a steady hold.
+If you have your walls and ceilings or your landlord is tolerant, the options for you are endless.
+You can have single bike hangers, wall mounts, or simple hooks drilled for a steady hold.

 What do I want for a bike storage rack?

-Keep in mind that bike storage racks differ not just in shape and size but how they are mounted too.
-In-ceiling bike racks alone, there are 4 types of them.
-Bike storage racks have different types that depend on their construction and mounting.
+Keep in mind that bike storage solutions differ not just in shape and size but how they are mounted too.
+In-ceiling racks alone, there are 4 types of them.
+Storage racks have different types that depend on their construction and mounting.